adetaylor/webkit-wiki/Git-Config.md

-The WebKit project outlines a simplified recomended setup [here](/WebKit/WebKit/wiki/Contributing).
+The WebKit project outlines a simplified recommended setup [here](/WebKit/WebKit/wiki/Contributing).
 This section outlines in greater detail other configuration options certain contributors may prefer.

 ## Remotes